carloshdezbueno/carloshdezbueno/README.md

 ## 👨‍🎓 About Me
 - 💼 Active searching for job !!!
-- 📚 Currently finishing the computer science degree at the Pontificial University of Salamanca.
+- 📚 Currently finishing the bussiness administration degree after finishing Computer science degree at the Pontificial University of Salamanca.
 - 🌱 Improving my fullstack developer 🚀 skills.
 Currently focused in deeping my knoledge in web development learning a full JavaScript stack.

 ## 🌱  Currently learning